Homotopy transfer and formality: Reminder and conventions on operadic homotopy algebra

 The linearization $P\compositionproduct_{(1)}R$ is a direct summand of $P\compositionproduct R$ with complement given in terms of similar formulas with either zero or more than one entry from $R$.
 A map $O\to Q\oplus R$ induces a map $P\compositionproduct O\to P\compositionproduct (Q;R)$, and likewise a map $Q\oplus R\to O$ induces a map $P\compositionproduct(Q;R)\to P\compositionproduct O$.

 Now returning to our cooperad $C$, there is a linearized coproduct from the map $C\xrightarrow{\epsilon,\id_C}I\oplus C$ as follows:

 which we denote $\Delta_{(1)}$.

-Now given a $C$-coalgebra $X$, a linear map $M:X\to X$ is a \emph{coderivation} of $X$ if the composition along the top and right side of the following diagram is equal to the sum of the composition along the left side and the two choices on the bottom:
+Now given a differential graded $C$-coalgebra $X$, a linear map $M:X\to X$ of homological degree $-1$ is a \emph{coderivation} of $X$ if the composition along the top and right side of the following diagram is equal to the sum of the composition along the left side and the two choices on the bottom: